pnnl/ncap/Readme.md

 Generates topology and parameter files for novel side chains.
 Required input: coordinate file in *.xyz format.

+This research conducted in collaboration with Dr. John Cort and was funded by the Defense Threat Reduction Agency.

 ## Getting Started
 See the example/NCAP_Tutorial.pdf